fluencelabs/aqua/README.md

 Aqua's runtime is heterogeneous: it includes browsers, servers, devices, all involved in solving a single task.
 Therefore, Aqua scripts are compiled into several targets at once, with AIR and Typescript as a default.

+## Using Aqua

+Please refer to [aqua-playground](https://github.com/fluencelabs/aqua-playground) to learn how to use Aqua.

 ## Compiler CLI

-To build the Aqua compiler, clone the repo & run `sbt assembly`, or simply download the latest JAR file from the [releases](https://github.com/fluencelabs/aqua-hll/releases) page.
+To build the Aqua compiler, clone the repo & run `sbt assembly`, or simply download the latest JAR file from the [releases](https://github.com/fluencelabs/aqua/releases) page.

 It requires `java` to run Aqua compiler from the command line: